TGAC/grassroots-docs/configuration.md

 Both the Grassroots core and its services configuration files are in JSON format.
-The configuration files for the individual services are detailed in their respective documentation which are in the Services section on the [Components](components.md) page.
+The configuration files for the individual services are detailed in their respective documentation which are in the Services section on the [Components](components.md) page although they all have various common [non-service-specific configuation options](service_configuration.md) that can be edited
 Similarly the Apache httpd configuration is detailed in the [Grassroots httpd](servers/apache-server.md) documentation.
 Therefore we will concentrate on the core configuration here.